brittaniSavery/siba-league-site/frontend/src/lib/pro-rules.md

 ## Calendar of Events

 The DDSPB program operates on a 365 day calendar, where applicable days are skipped to proceed between events.
-Below is a simple calendar of events for a single-season.
+Below is a sample calendar of events for a single-season.
 Year selected is default.
 ![Schedule for the SIBA league](schedule.png)

 ## Multiplayer